Passover, the Crucifixion, & the Lord’s Day; or Did Constantine Change the Day of Worship?

 Col 2:14-16, “14 Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross; 15 And having spoiled principalities and powers, he made a shew of them openly, triumphing over them in it.
 16 Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days:” (KJV)

-Keeping the Sabbath was a part of the old law which passed away at the Cross.
+Keeping the Sabbath was a part of the old law which became obsolete when the old animal sacrificial temple in Jerusalem was destroyed (Heb.
+8:13).
 We are no longer under the old law, but the new covenant of the spirit brought by the living stone, Christ.
 We remember His death, burial, and resurrection as we worship Him each first day of the week, each Lord’s Day, just as the first century Christians did.

 Additional source: http://www.biblicalperspectives.com/books/crucifixion/2.html